geonetwork/doc/source/maintainer-guide/production-use/index.rst

 Memory
 ------

 GeoNetwork is a memory intensive application.
 Consider to provide at least 2GB, but 4GB is probably better.
-But don't go higher then 6GB.
+But don't go higher than 6GB.
 Read more about memory in Java applications at the `geoserver documentation <https://docs.geoserver.org/stable/en/user/production/container.html>`_.
 If you're setting up an instance of Elastic Search, consider to provide at least 8GB to Elastic.